readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 ```

 A function is called by naming it, followed by a parenthesized list of
-arguments, so this calls the function printf with the argument "hello,
+arguments, so this calls the function `printf` with the argument
-world\n". printf is a library function that prints output, in this
+`"hello, world\n"`. `printf` is a library function that prints output,
-case the string of characters between the quotes.
+in this case the string of characters between the quotes.

-A  sequence  of  characters  in  double  quotes,  like  "hello,  world\n",  is  called  a  character
+A sequence of characters in double quotes, like `"hello, world\n"`, is
-string  or  string  constant.
-For  the  moment  our  only  use  of  character  strings  will  be  as
+called a _character string_ or _string constant_.
+For the moment our
+only use of character strings will be as arguments for `printf` and
-arguments for printf and other functions.
+other functions.

 The  sequence  \n  in  the  string  is  C  notation  for  the  newline  character,  which  when  printed
 advances the output to the left margin on the next line.
 If you leave out the \n (a worthwhile